pydanny/pydanny.github.com/posts2012/2012-03-05-sorry-state-python-oauth-providers.rst

 Updates
 -------

-03/05/2012 - Removed Velruse from the list of providers as it's lead, Michael Merickel, clarified that it is not a provider.
+* 03/05/2012 - Removed Velruse from the list of providers as it's lead, Michael Merickel, clarified that it is not a provider.
-03/06/2012 - Added a link to the PyCon OAuth sprints.
+* 03/06/2012 - Added a link to the PyCon OAuth sprints.
-6/24/2013 - This article has been translated by Anja Skrba to Serbo-Croatian: http://science.webhostinggeeks.com/lose-stanje-python
+* 6/24/2013 - This article has been translated by Anja Skrba to Serbo-Croatian: http://science.webhostinggeeks.com/lose-stanje-python
+* 07/07/2013 - Please consider https://github.com/evonove/django-oauth-toolkit for use as a Django-powered OAuth provider.
+The team behind it is doing it right!

 ----